atav928/ciphertrust-sdk/README.md

   * Due to this all exec_time_end and exec_time_start times need to be parsed and converted properly to be able to make correct time calls.
 * Adjusted requests.headers response to ensure no Dict issues are raised.
 * Added status code to response to bundle into the response as with the different calls there are different OK codes that can designate the proper changes.
+* Removed raising HTTP Error or CipherTrustAPI Error and send back an error message response for digestion on the other side.

 #### v1.0.6